Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

-We didn't implement any rules for code quality or format but we did follow the pep8 standard and used both flake8 and black throughout the process as to keep everything fairly organised.
+We added documentation to the code using docstrings for the functions that were more difficult to understand, to explain their purpose.
+In terms of styling, we used black to format the code in order to be pep8 compliant, and isort to sort the import statements.
+We also added typing to most of our functions as a good coding practice, despite their simplicity.
 This makes it easier when multiple people are contributing to a project as the code should be more readable.
-Also when complying to a standard there is less probability for errors. (https://standards.ieee.org/beyond-standards/what-are-standards-why-are-they-important/)
+Also when complying to a standard there is less probability for errors (https://standards.ieee.org/beyond-standards/what-are-standards-why-are-they-important/).

 ## Version control